AxelBrinck/Universal-BZip-Tool/readme.md

 # Deflated JSON to JSON Converter tool

 ## What is this?
-I had more than 300Gb of compressed raw JSON using GZIP.
-I needed this tool inflate all of them back to raw JSON in an automated way.
+I have more than 300Gb of compressed raw JSON using GZIP.
+I need this tool inflate all of them back to raw JSON in an automated way.

 I am also switching IDEs from Intellij Rider to Visual Studio Code for C# and JS.
-I feel that this way I have more control about every aspect in my projects, so this will also serve as a training project.
+I feel that Visual Studio Code gives more control about every aspect in my projects, so this will also serve as a training project about working with .NET in this new IDE.

 ## Technical Difficulties log